Girl Shy: Production

 This was Lloyd's first independent production after his split with Hal Roach.
 It is what Lloyd called a "character story" (as opposed to a "gag film"), and is notable for containing fewer of the stunts which characterize Lloyd's other films throughout most of its length, and instead focusing more on the relationship between Lloyd and Ralston.
 However, the lengthy finale of the film is one of the most exhilarating, non-stop action sequences of Lloyd's career.

 It was also the second of six consecutive movies pairing Harold Lloyd and Jobyna Ralston, who left Hal Roach Studios as well to continue working with Lloyd.
 Unlike the normal style for filmed romances prior to Girl Shy, both Ralston and Lloyd were featured in comedic scenes.

+In other media

+The scene of the protagonist's run to stop the wedding is entirely quoted in the video clip of "Diamond in the Grind", a 2010 song by Cherry Ghost taken from the album Beneath This Burning Shoreline.